West Nile virus in Europe

 These cases have been reported in Italy (15, including 4 deaths), Greece (4) and Serbia (2).

-West Nile fever is caused by West Nile virus (WNV) and occurs annually in Italy.
+West Nile fever is caused by West Nile virus (WNV).
 The virus is spread by mosquito bites and can cause a flu-like illness and sometimes, severe disease.

 Advice for Travellers

 WNV is rare in travellers.
 There is no vaccine against WNV.

 When visiting areas experiencing an outbreak of WNV, you should:

 - practice mosquito bite avoidance measures both day and night

 - seek medical advice if you develop a sudden onset of flu-like symptoms with a high temperature (fever) following travel to a risk area

 Note for blood donors: if you have recently travelled to an area with WNV transmission, you may need to be tested for WNV before donating blood.

 - see the Scottish National Blood Transfusion Service website for further details